hcassar93/wispr-go/README.md

 - 📸 **NEW:** Available screenshot capture during recording sessions
 - 🔗 **NEW:** Path or Base64 screenshots included in responses
 - 🖼️ **NEW:** Screenshots passed to AI prompts for enhanced context understanding
+- 📊 **NEW:** Word count gamification with automatic tracking and motivational progress levels

 ## Installation